Pelster's Magazine

 Mythos: Datteln sind auch nur Zucker?!

-Dates are very high in energy, with almost 300 kcal per 100 g.
-However, they are not just made up of sugar, but also contain a lot of fiber, B vitamins and minerals such as potassium and magnesium (4).
-They provide the body with more than 10 minerals in total, with 100 g of dates covering over 15% of the recommended daily requirement of these minerals (5).
-Dates also contain the amino acid tryptophan, which is present in 1 g per 100 g of dates.
-The body converts it into melatonin, the sleep hormone, which means that dates can help you fall asleep (4).
+In addition to dried and fresh dates, there are many other date products, including date paste, date powder, date syrup, date juice, liquid date sugar, and date-based jams and confectionery.
+Processing produces by-products such as date pits or press cakes, which can be used to make alcohol or animal feed.(3) Dates are very high in energy, with almost 300 kcal per 100 g.
+However, they contain not only sugar, but also a lot of fiber, B vitamins and minerals such as potassium and magnesium.
+Dates provide the body with more than ten minerals.
+100 g of dates cover over 15% of the recommended daily requirement of these minerals.
+In addition, dates contain the amino acid tryptophan, which is converted in the body into melatonin, the sleep hormone, and can therefore help you fall asleep.(4)

 Groceries